 Anyway, I took cheese inspiration for this dish from my super-popular mac and cheese recipe.
 Gruyere is just the way to go for flavor and cheesiness.
 And using cheese-filled tortellini just makes it all ridiculously better.
 I'm so glad casserole season is finally here.
 So bring on the jeans!
 And boots and sweaters.
 Dare I say snow?
 Okay I won't.

-Here's what it's going to look like before you pop this baby into the oven.
+Here's what this Chicken Tortellini Casserole is going to look like before you pop this baby into the oven.
 You will want to take a big bite, but you need to wait.

 This should last a couple of days at your house, assuming you're not feeding an army or teenagers...in that case just make two.
 You'll be glad you did.
 I was.